ming-goat/ETL-project-for-heavy-machinery-in-earthmoving-and-mobile-cranes/README.md

 9. **calculate the exchanging rate**
 10. **update historical data**

-Then, further analysis will ba made based on the cleaned data.
+Then, further analysis will be made based on the cleaned data.

 Here I attached my project notebook and the Py file for reference.
 The excel name in 824952 is the original dataframe.
-Enjoy yo!
+Enjoy yo 😉!